hashgraph/hedera-hcs-sxc-java/README.md

 #### Key rotation

-Further, an encrypted message is only truly safe if the key used to decrypt it isn't known to the public, but only to the intended recipient of the message.
+An encrypted message is only truly safe if the key used to decrypt it isn't known to the public, but only to the intended recipient of the message.
 One solution is to implement key rotation, whereby the keys used to encrypt and decrypt messages are rotated more or less frequently.
 Assuming rotated keys are discarded, it should not be possible to subsequently decrypt messages.
 To enable rotation set the necessary parameters in `config.yaml`

 ```yaml
 appNet: